+Practicing meditation on a regular basis can improve your quality of life.
 It can reduce lifestyle related chronic diseases such as high blood pressure, blood cholesterol levels, stress and anxiety, and many other conditions as well.
 Apart from these benefits, meditation may help you cope with psychological and emotional problems.

 Sri Swami Venkatesananda rightly points out, “The most important thing in meditation is not to try to solve the outside problem, but to taste the present mood of peace and joy and happiness that is flowing inside.
 Then when you come out you are able to face this problem”.

 - Slagter H. A., et al. Mental training affects distribution of limited brain resources.
 PLOS Biology, June 2007.